Erickson Financial Solutions Blog

 Risk assessment surveys can provide some insights.
 Typically, an analysis will reveal that you tend to be either a conservative, moderate, or aggressive investor, within certain ranges.
 Your portfolio should reflect this characterization.

-If you indicate a more conservative bent, you may want to fine-tune your investments accordingly, taking into account asset allocation and diversification methods.
+If you are not able to endure the swings in the market, you may want to fine-tune your investments accordingly, taking into account asset allocation and diversification methods.
 Again, these strategies do not offer any guarantees, nor do they protect against losses in declining markets, but they remain fundamentally sound.

 Other potential ideas are to weight your portfolio more heavily to bonds than you did in your younger days.
 The technique of "bond laddering," with bonds maturing at different dates, is a variation on this theme.
 Similarly, conservative investors may emphasize dividend-paying stocks and blue chips, as well as mutual funds and exchange traded funds (ETFs) offering diversification.